|

 The Company's material assets were turned-over the USAF 459th TCS and was deactivated on January 1, 1967

-Company Reactivated on February 8, 1967 at Fort Carson, Colorado as the 238th Aviation Company (AML)
+Reactivated February 8, 1967 at Fort Carson, Colorado as the 238th Aviation Company (AML)

-unit was later Redesignated the 92nd Assault Helicopter Company
+Redesignated 92nd Assault Helicopter Company while in the RVN

-Deactivated again on January 1, 1971; concurrently consolidated and on April 1, 1971 became a Chinook unit assigned to the 124th ARCOM, Fort Lawton, Washington
+92nd Reactivated circa 1971 as a Chinook unit Assigned to the 124th ARCOM, Fort Lawton, Washington

-The 92nd Aviation Company was initially located at Sandpoint Naval Support Activity, Seattle, Washington, but later moved to Paine Field, Snohomish County Airport, Everett Washington
+The 92nd Aviation Company was initially located at Sandpoint Naval Support Activity, Seattle, Washington; Relocated Paine FLD, Snohomish County Airport, Everett, WA

 93rd Transportation Company (Light Helicopter)